Great-Sun-Group/vimbiso-pay/docs/code-quality-guidelines.md

 ## 3. State Management Rules

-- Maintain single source of truth
-- Use consistent types throughout
-- Handle all edge cases upfront
+- Member ID ONLY at top level
+- Channel info ONLY at top level
+- NO state duplication
-- Ensure clean state transitions
+- NO state transformation
-- Validate state at boundaries
+- NO state passing
+- NO manual validation

 ## 4. Error Handling Rules

-- Fix root causes not symptoms
+- Let StateManager validate
+- NO manual validation
-- Add proper error context
+- NO error recovery
+- NO state fixing
+- NO cleanup code
-- Log meaningful messages
+- Clear error messages
-- Enable recovery paths

 ## 5. Code Organization Rules